Cosmological-Billiards Groups and self-adjoint BKL Transfer Operators: The small-billiard group

 where no identification among the sides is present, and no symmetry-quotienting mechanisms for the $R$ side of the small billiard table (\ref{smdomain}) is assumed.\\ The action of the transformations (\ref{smalltrasf}) on the oriented endpoints of the oriented geodesics that define the trajectories of the billiard ball on the small billiard table is obtained by imposing $v\equiv 0$ on the UPHP variable $z=u+iv$, and results in the small-billiard billiard map $t$, which acts diagonally on the reduced phase space variables $u\equiv u^\pm$ as

-Epochs on the small billiard table are defined as any trajectory joining any two walls of the small billiard sides; eras for the small billiard are defined as a succession of epochs starting from the side $R$.\\ \paragraph{The small-billiard map} The CB-LKSKS map for the small billiard, $t_{CB-LKSKS}$, is defined by two different kinds of transformations, i.e.,
+Epochs on the small billiard table are defined as any trajectory joining any two walls of the small billiard sides; eras for the small billiard are defined as a succession of epochs starting from the side $R$.\\